diademiemi/Lineation/README.md

  (The first block is used when stopped.
 Only one is required.
 For every block added the countdown takes one second longer.)
  - `/lineation line <name> option teleport <here/disable>` - Makes players teleport to this current location when a start line opens or when they finish
  - `/lineation line <name> option maxwinners <number>` - Number of players that have to finish before the line closes
+ - `/lineation line <name> option addcommand <command>` - Sets a command to run when a player finishes.
+Placeholders: %player%, %uuid%
+ - `/lineation line <name> option removecommand <number>` - Removes a command by number
  - `/lineation line <name> option laps <number>` - Amount of times players have to go through the course before winning
  (This requires at least one checkpoint to be set, place them appropriately around your course)
  - `/lineation line <name> option messagereach <all/world/disabled>` - Sets who the announcement messages will target